Al-Muhtadee Billah

-Al-Muhtadee Billah holds the position of senior minister of the Prime Minister's Office of Brunei, General of the Royal Brunei Armed Forces and Deputy Inspector General of the Royal Brunei Police Force.

-Early life
+Early life and education

-Prince Al-Muhtadee Billah was born at Istana Darul Hana, Bandar Seri Begawan on 17 February 1974.
-He is the first-born son and heir to the throne of Brunei.
-He is the son of Sultan Hassanal Bolkiah and Pengiran Anak Saleha (both first cousins).
-His paternal grandparents were Sultan Omar Ali Saifuddien III and Pengiran Anak Damit.
-His maternal grandparents were Pengiran Pemancha Pengiran Anak Haji Mohammad Alam and Pengiran Anak Hajah Besar.

-Education

-Al-Muhtadee Billah's education began early in life, at the Prince-Princess School at the Istana Darul Hana.
-He also had his primary education at St. Andrew's School in Bandar Seri Begawan.
-Subsequently, he progressed through the Brunei Junior Certificate of Education in 1988, and the General Certificate of Education (GCE) Ordinary Level Exam in 1991 while he was studying at the Paduka Seri Begawan Sultan Science College.
+Prince Muda (Prince) Al-Muhtadee Billah was born at Istana Darul Hana, Bandar Seri Begawan during the reign of his father on 17 February 1974.
+He is the first-born son, and thus heir to the throne of Brunei.
+His early schooling was at the Putera Puteri School at Istana Darul Hana.
+He received his primary education at St. Andrew's School.
+He finished reading the "surah-surah Lazim" and the Quran in 1988.
+Subsequently, he progressed through the Brunei Junior Certificate of Education (BJCE) in 1988, and the General Certificate of Education (GCE) Ordinary Level exam in 1991 while he was studying at the Paduka Seri Begawan Sultan Science College.
 He was further educated at Emanuel School in London.
 He passed his GCE Advanced Level exams in 1994.

-Al-Muhtadee Billah attended tutorials at the University of Brunei Darussalam and began his overseas education at the Oxford Centre for Islamic Studies in October 1995.
+Al-Muhtadee Billah attended tutorials at the Universiti Brunei Darussalam (UBD), and began his overseas education at the Oxford Centre for Islamic Studies in October 1995.
 He matriculated for admission to University of Oxford's Foreign Service Programme at Magdalen College, Oxford, where he graduated in 1997.
-While at Oxford, he followed a program of study specially designed for him involving Islamic studies, trade, diplomacy and international relations.
-He received his Diploma in diplomatics Studies in a special convocation held on 3 August 1998 in Bandar Seri Begawan.
+During his two years at Oxford, the heir was known as "Mr. Omar Hassan," allowing him to live anonymously and enjoy a typical student social life.
+While at Oxford, he followed a programme of study specially designed for him involving Islamic studies, trade, diplomacy, and international relations.
+He received his diploma in Diplomatics in a special convocation held on 3 August 1998 in Bandar Seri Begawan.

-In 1988 Al-Muhtadee Billah completed the reading of the Quran and the 'ayat-ayat lazim' and also studied various aspects of Islamic teachings.

-Proclamation as Crown Prince
+Crown Prince

+Early appointments and duties

 Al-Muhtadee Billah was proclaimed Crown Prince of Brunei on 10 August 1998 at the Istana Nurul Iman.
 At the ceremony, his father, the Sultan of Brunei, bestowed upon him the 'Keris Si Naga'.
-This put him in line to become the 30th Sultan of Brunei.
+This conferred him in line to become the 30th Sultan of Brunei.
 The ceremony was followed by the procession around the capital, Bandar Seri Begawan.